 The whole-body reachup jump shot is another good fit for point guards.
 The full vertical extension of the reachup jump shot's release is ideal for point-guard play in the middle of the defense.
 If the momentum buildup from a preceding penetration drive is great, then the reachup jump shot's extension heads out as well as up.
 Reachup point guards encounter a problem when the strongside penetration pull-up requires more than a minimal square in the air rotation.
 That's because the reachup jump shot's vertical rotation of the shooting shoulder during the release largely negates the possibility of forward rotation by the shooting shoulder during the release.
-And no forward rotation of the shooting shoulder during the release to discourage more than soft lateral angle strongside penetration pull-ups.
+And no forward rotation of the shooting shoulder during the release means that the reachup jump shot lacks the primary power source for rotating a square-in-the-air jump, which tends to discourage more than soft lateral angle strongside penetration pull-ups.
 Plus, no forward rotation of the shooting shoulder removes a primary whole-body power source for the release, although whole-body supplementary power production techniques can compensate adequately.